Hospitals & Healthcare

 With interactive and easy-to-use software becoming more prevalent, predictive analytics is no longer just the domain of mathematicians and statisticians.
 Business analysts and line-of-business experts are using these technologies as well.

-Mapsted’s predictive analytics allows clinicians, financial experts, and administrative staff to receive alerts about potential events before they happen, and therefore make more informed choices about how to proceed with a decision.
+Mapsted’s predictive analytics allows clinicians, financial experts, and administrative staff to receive alerts about potential events before they happen.
+This allows them to make more informed choices about how to proceed with a decision.

-The importance of always staying one step ahead of events is most clearly seen in the realms of intensive care, surgery, or emergency care, where a patient’s life might depend on a quick reaction time and a finely-tuned sense of when something is going wrong.
+Always staying one step ahead of events is critical in the realms of intensive care, surgery, or emergency care.
+A patient’s life might depend on a quick reaction time and a finely-tuned sense of when something is going wrong.

-But high-value use cases for predictive analytics exist throughout the healthcare ecosystem, and may not always involve real-time alerts that require a team to immediately spring into action.
+But high-value use cases for predictive analytics exist throughout the healthcare ecosystem.
+They may not always involve real-time alerts that require a team to immediately spring into action.

-Provider and payer organizations can apply predictive analytics tools to their financial, administrative, and data security challenges, as well, and see significant gains in efficiency and consumer satisfaction.
+Provider and payer organizations are not new to predictive analytics tools.
+It serves them in their financial, administrative, and data security challenges, to realize significant gains in efficiency and consumer satisfaction.

 How are healthcare organizations deploying predictive capabilities across the enterprise to extract actionable, forward-looking insights from their growing data assets?